JakeSpisak/FortEPiaNO_public_copy/README.md

       primaryClass   = "astro-ph.CO",
       SLACcitation   = "%%CITATION = ARXIV:1905.11290;%%"
 }
-@Article{Bennett:2020zkv,
+@article{Bennett:2020zkv,
-        author = "Bennett, Jack J. and others", title = "{Towards a precision calculation of $N_{\mathrm{eff}}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED}", year = "2020", archiveprefix = "arXiv", primaryclass = "hep-ph",
+    author = "Bennett, Jack J. and Buldgen, Gilles and De Salas, Pablo F. and Drewes, Marco and Gariazzo, Stefano and Pastor, Sergio and Wong, Yvonne Y. Y.", title = "{Towards a precision calculation of the effective number of neutrinos Neff in the Standard Model.
+Part II.
+Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED}", eprint = "2012.02726",
+    archivePrefix = "arXiv",
-        eprint = "2012.02726",
+    primaryClass = "hep-ph",
-  reportnumber = "CPPC-2020-10",
+    reportNumber = "CPPC-2020-10",
+    doi = "10.1088/1475-7516/2021/04/073",
+    journal = "JCAP",
+    volume = "04",
+    pages = "073",
+    year = "2021"
 }
 ```